Your Registered Retirement Savings Plan (RRSP) isn’t only an important retirement savings vehicle, it’s also a powerful tax saving tool.

 For example, if you made $180,000 in earned income last year.

-- Last year’s earned income of $180,000 x 18% = $32,400
+• Last year’s earned income of $180,000 x 0.18 = $32,400

-- The RRSP contribution limit for 2023 = $30,780
+• The RRSP contribution limit for 2024 = $31,560

-Since your earned income last year exceeds the maximum RRSP contribution limit for 2023, your RRSP deduction limit would be $30,780.
+Since your earned income last year exceeds the maximum RRSP contribution limit for 2024, your RRSP deduction limit would be $31,560.

-What percentage of RRSP is tax deductible?
+What percentage of my RRSP contribution is tax deductible?

 100% of your RRSP is tax deductible.
-Contributions made to your RRSP reduce your taxable income dollar-for-dollar.
+Contributions made to your RRSP reduce your taxable income dollar for dollar.

 That means if you contribute $1,000 to your RRSP and claim the tax deduction for that contribution, your taxable income will be reduced by $1,000.